Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

 ### Disable

-Removes a auto delete channel from the list
+Removes a auto delete channel from the list.

 ```
 /config autodelete disable